 To optimize user engagement, it is integral to understand the core audience group's needs, concerns, and behavior.
-By developing user personas and journeys, Green Directions Vaughan was
+By developing user personas and journeys, Green Directions Vaughan was armed with research-based assumptions to help guide strategies and tactics.

 Personas based on internet analytics